Lewiston/isc_sef-bash-scripting/0xbash_scripting/README.md

 We created a function that randomly generates a password with a specific length determined by user input using the /dev/urandom.
 This password is then displayed back to the user.

+# Exercise 4

+# Exercise 5

+- Initially, we define our array of user names and user passwords
+- We created a function which checked user names and it's correspond password within the same index position of their individual arrays.
+- If they match, authentication was a success and the program ends.
+- If the do not, authentication fails and you get to the begining of the program

+# Exercise 6

+- We created a function to display the information needed to get started and another to make a copy
+- Once we get all that we need, we use the "cp -r" command to make a copy of the intended directory